The Starvation Games, Chapter 2

 As I was driving, I was feeling so pleased with myself that I’d remembered to dress down.
 I didn’t want a repeat of all my other first days in other towns, when mean, nasty girls tried to mutilate me because they thought their boyfriends were checking me out.

-For one terrible moment, those mental scars almost overwhelmed me.
+For one terrible moment, those mental scars threatened to overwhelm me.
 But then I closed my eyes and took deep, calming breaths.
 Then I shook my head to clear my mind.
 Then I opened my eyes, and from the blaring of car horns, I realized I’d accidentally veered off course and was driving in the wrong direction down the highway.
 I gave my head another cute little shake and watched my long, glossy, raven hair settle around me like soft, downy fur.
 But only for a moment.
 Right now I needed to focus all my energy on getting back into the right lane of traffic.

 A Handsome Dad passed me and raised his hand.
 He must be giving me a sympathetic wave because of my blunder, I thought, so I flashed him my finest, most winning smile.
 I got a brief image of his mouth dropping open in speechlessness before he disappeared from view.
 I allowed myself a smidgeon of smugness.
 He totally understands that I’m new here and haven’t yet gotten the hang of my unfamiliar surroundings.
 Plus, he must’ve been captivated by my utterly charming smile.
 The people of Spoons are surprisingly friendly!